LaDIp/bgfg_a/README.md

 # bgfg_a
-a collection of opencv background segmentation method with simple denoise
+a collection of opencv background segmentation method with simple denoise, display functionalities are also provided.

 ## Prerequisite
 ~~~~